Who are Tesoro and Savage?

 Do Port Commissioners have the authority to declare the lease null and void if they choose?

 As long as both parties are in compliance with the terms of the lease and moving forward in good faith, it would be inappropriate and a poor precedent for the Port to break the lease.
 These leases are crafted to provide protection for the Port and the community in case certain conditions aren’t met by the company leasing the property.
-The current lease was amended in April 2016, which extends the terms through March 31, 2017.
+In March 2017, Commissioners for the Port of Vancouver USA allowed an extension to our lease through June 30, 2017.

 Can crude oil trains be stopped from coming to Vancouver if the Vancouver Energy terminal is not permitted?